September 4, 2025

 I was also impressed by the AI marketing features, such as ad script generation and engagement optimization.
 They make it easy to produce polished content without burning out.

 While small projects are quick to render, larger videos take noticeably more time.
-It’s frustrating when I’m on a deadline.
+It’s challenging when I’m on a deadline.
 The AI voiceover tool is handy, but the results don’t always sound natural.
 There’s a robotic quality that pulls me out of the experience.

 “Audio editing tools are limited compared to video features.
 More advanced audio options would make it complete.”